 The Art of Moroccan Tea Ceremony

 The Moroccan tea ceremony is a rich tradition steeped in hospitality and cultural significance that offers a glimpse into Moroccan society.
-We recently had the opportunity to learn more about this practice!
+We recently had the opportunity to learn more about this practice, and wanted to share it with you!

 “You can visit a wealthy home and feel unwelcome, or a modest one and be treated like royalty”